 The only time I felt uncomfortable was being in the Downtown area during the evening, we only spent one night here, which was when we first arrived.
 We had to visit a petrol station in the evening, sadly, I did feel quite intimidated while here and I think it clearly stood out that not many tourists stay in this area of Atlanta.

-It also probably did not help that we opted to save money on this night by staying a budget motel, while we were perfectly safe we heard some odd goings on outside and I am pretty sure the car park was used for drug dealing.
-I am pretty sure you could find this in every city if you looked hard enough though.
+It also probably did not help that we opted to save money on this night by staying a budget motel, while we were perfectly safe we heard some odd goings on outside.
+However, I am pretty sure you could find this in every city if you looked hard enough though.

 I would advise the same as I do in every place, keep your wits about you and do not walk around on your own at night time.
 If you are not very familiar with the area then opt to stay in more ‘tourist’ areas such as Buckhead and Midtown Atlanta.